a-stone-arachnid/-Deadfish-/README.md

 Commands:
 ---
-!Deadfish~ includes the standard Deadfish~ commands:
+!Deadfish~ includes some of the standard Deadfish~ commands:

 |Command|Function|
 |:---:|:---|